 For more information: https://www.gov.uk/uk-visa-sponsorship-employers

 You can find a list of all Home Office accredited immigration advisers, including our team, online.
-But it’s important to understand if your application is ‘simple’, or ‘complex’, and to get a suitably qualified adviser.
+It's important to understand if your application is ‘simple’, or ‘complex’, and to get a suitably qualified adviser.
 If your application is simple, any adviser who holds OISC Level 1 should be qualified to help.
-For complex cases, you should speak to an adviser with OISC Level 2 or above.
+For complex cases, speak to an adviser with OISC Level 2 or above.

 An application is considered simple and within the remit of OISC Level 1 advisers, if it is for an EEA national, or anyone with a permanent residence document or Indefinite Leave to Remain.
-You can read the guidance here.
+Read the guidance here.

-We can make - or advise you on - applications for settled or pre-settled status under the EUSS scheme when there are no ‘complex’ issues; that is to say, where you meet the qualifying criteria, have supporting evidence and no criminal history.
+We can help with applications for settled or pre-settled status under the EUSS scheme when there are no ‘complex’ issues; where you meet the qualifying criteria, have supporting evidence and no criminal history.
 We are also able to advise on family permits and applications via the ‘joining family members’ route where the relationship between applicant and sponsor is a direct one (i.e. a child under 21, a dependent parent or a spouse).
 In some situations, we may refer you to an adviser with a higher OISC accreditation.

 Applying for the EUSS